A nurse’s confession about staffing and infection rates

-There was a recent NBC News article, titled “Burned-out nurses linked to more infections in patients,” that discussed the link between patient infection rates and their correlation to nursing staff workloads.
+An NBC News article titled “Burned-out nurses linked to more infections in patients,” discussed the link between patient infection rates and their correlation to nursing staff workloads.
 Essentially, the higher the patient load, the higher the likelihood of infection rates in patients due to the nursing staff “cutting corners.”

-Additionally, there was a similar article over at KevinMD in a guest post titled, “Patient care suffers when nurses are overloaded with work.”
-Dr. Burke-Galloway discusses the importance of the nursing workforce and implores readers to take physician and nurse burnout seriously, because it directly impacts the care of patients.
-She then lists some steps patients can take to help assess the possibility of patient overload.
+There was a similar article on KevinMD in a guest post titled “Patient care suffers when nurses are overloaded with work.”
+The author, Dr. Linda Burke-Galloway, discussed the importance of the nursing workforce and implored readers to take physician and nurse burnout seriously, because it directly impacts the care of patients.
+She then listed some steps patients can take to help assess the possibility of patient overload.

 It’s downright scary sometimes.
 I’m not just confessing this as a nurse, but also as a patient.
 Patients aren’t as naïve as you would think.
 They figure out understaffing and overcapacity fairly quickly.